 Who Are You?

-You are a Christian; that's your identity.
+As a Christian you also have a spiritual identity.
 With that being said, do you have a problem living up to what God expects of you in your daily life?
-It did for me, and what a frustrating life it was.
-(We'll get to what changed as we go on.)
+I did, and what a frustrating life it was.
+(We’ll get to what changed as we go on.)
 No matter how hard any of us try to do what the Scriptures say, the Christian walk continues to be impossible.
-The demands it makes are clear: "Love your neighbor as yourself" and "Love one another as Christ loved the church and gave Himself up for her."
-And how did He love the church?
-You know the passage below that's from 1 Corinthians 13:4-8.
-Just try loving others like He does us --and do it consistently just like Him.
+Its demands are clear: “Love your neighbor as yourself” and “Love one another as Christ loved the church and gave Himself up for her.”
+How much did He love the church?
+You know the passage below from 1 Corinthians 13.

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.
 (1 Corinthians 13:4-8)